-Allison is a first year MPIA student from Montreal.
-She is currently writing a Major Research Paper entitled ‘From Apology toward Reconciliation?
+Allison graduated from the MPIA program in 2021.
+She wrote a Major Research Paper entitled ‘From Apology toward Reconciliation?
 Federal Policy Discourse about Services for Indigenous Children in Canada, 2008–2020, and she received the prestigious Ontario Graduate Scholarship (OGS) and CGS-M for her research projects in the MPIA.
 Before starting at Glendon, she worked for two years at the Kyoto City Board of Education in Japan as a language teacher.
 She completed her bachelor’s degree in International Relations at the University of British Columbia in 2015.

 Class of 2018

 Title: Project Officer

 Aletheia graduated from the Double-Degree MPIA programme at Glendon and IEP Strasbourg in 2018.
 She was offered a consultant position immediately following graduation at the UNESCO’s International Institute for Educational Planning, based in Paris, where she had done an internship earlier in 2018 within the R&D team.
 Although she only started working as a full-time member on the R&D team a few months prior, she already had rare opportunities to participate in some very interesting things in the context of research on SDGs, education and cities.
 After months spent defining and revising research tools and our analytical framework, with a small team of experts, they launched a pilot on the field early December 2018 – her first official UNESCO mission to the north of France – with approval from UNESCO to take the programme international in 2019-2020.
 The official online launch was live in late December, on the UNESCO-IIEP web page, Twitter and LinkedIn.
 She is deeply grateful for the important role the double-degree MPIA programme with Strasbourg played in the opportunities that presented themselves both during and after her studies.